mbrandonw/mbrandonw.github.io/_drafts/algebra-and-types.md

 ### Cancelable operations

-The previous example showed how to model a success and failure state of an operation into a `Result` type.
+The previous example showed how to model a success and failure state of an operation as a `Result` type.
 What if we wanted to add the possibility that the operation was neither successful nor failed, but was simply canceled?
 One might extend `Result` to account for that case:

 ```swift
 enum Result<A, E> {